internaut-me/Gorilla-UI/README.md

 ### Contributors

 We have bug and development bounties available.
 If you find a bug, create a pull request on our dev repo @ github.com/bitcoinmini/gorilla-ui.
 Bounties will be UP TO 0.1 btc for now based on how big it is, and we will increase that as we can.
 A list of wanted development bounties will soon be available on our subreddit r/bitcoinmini.
-Decentralize all the things.

 We will be publishing development bounties on our subreddit r/bitcoinmini in the near future.
 Contact us to be added to the early offer mailing list for development bounties.